cridonoso/medical-images-processing/README.md

-# COURSE OF PROCESSING OF MEDICAL IMAGES
+# PROCESSING OF MEDICAL IMAGES
+This repository contains some projects that address principal topics in the field of images processing. *All code is runnin on python*.